-He who is willing and able to take the initiative to exploit variety, rapidity, and harmony-as the basis to create as well as adapt to the more indistinct - more irregular - quicker changes of rhythm and pattern, yet shape the focus and direction of effort-survives and dominates.
+• He who is willing and able to take the initiative to exploit variety, rapidity, and harmony-as basis to create as well as adapt to the more indistinct - more irregular - quicker changes of rhythm and pattern, yet shape focus and direction of effort-survives and dominates or contrariwise lle who is unwilling or unable to take the initiative to exploit variety, rapidity, and harmony ... goes under or survives to be dominated.